utshomax/postman-docs/src/pages/docs/getting-started/settings.md

 * **[macOS only]** Shortcuts must include the **Control** (**⌃**), **Option** (**⌥**), **Shift** (**⇧**), or **Command** (**⌘**) key.
 * **[Windows only]** Shortcuts must include the **Ctrl**, **Alt**, or **Shift** key.

-You can revert to the default shortcuts at any time by selecting **Restore Defaults**.
+You can revert to the default shortcuts by selecting **Restore Defaults**.
 To turn off keyboard shortcuts entirely, select the **Keyboard shortcuts** toggle.

 <img alt="Keyboard shortcuts" src="https://assets.postman.com/postman-docs/shortcuts-v10.10.jpg" width="700px"/>